CartoDB/carto-selfhosted-helm/customizations/README.md

   appConfigValues:
     selfHostedDomain: "my.domain.com"
   appSecrets:
-    #googleMapsApiKey:
+    # googleMapsApiKey:
-    #value: "<google-maps-api-key>"
+    #   value: "<google-maps-api-key>"
-    #other secrets, like buckets' configuration
+    # Other secrets, like buckets' configuration
   ```

 And add the following at the end of ALL the `helm install` or `helm upgrade` command: